 Unless your change is trivial (typo, docs tweak etc.), please create an issue to discuss the change before creating a pull request.

 If you're looking for something to get your teeth into, check out the "help wanted" label on github.

 To make contributing as easy and fast as possible, you'll want to run tests and linting locally.
-Luckily since pydantic has few dependencies, doesn't require compiling and tests don't need access to databases etc., setting up and running tests should be very simple.
+Luckily, pydantic has few dependencies, doesn't require compiling and tests don't need access to databases, etc. Because of this, setting up and running the tests should be very simple.

 # 1. clone your fork and cd into the repo directory git clone email@example.com:<your username>/pydantic.git cd pydantic # 2.
 Set up a virtualenv for running tests virtualenv -p `which python3.7` env source env/bin/activate # (or however you prefer to setup a python environment, 3.6 will work too) # 3.
 Install pydantic, dependencies and test dependencies make install # 4.
 Checkout a new branch and make your changes git checkout -b my-new-feature-branch # make your changes... # 5.
 Fix formatting and imports make format # Pydantic uses black to enforce formatting and isort to fix imports # (https://github.com/ambv/black, https://github.com/timothycrosley/isort) # 6.
 Run tests and linting make # there are a few sub-commands in Makefile like `test`, `testcov` and `lint` # which you might want to use, but generally just `make` should be all you need # 7.
-Build documentation make docs # if you have changed the documentation make sure it builds successfully # ... commit, push, and create your pull request
+Build documentation make docs # if you have changed the documentation make sure it builds successfully # you can also use `make docs-serve` to serve the documentation at localhost:8000 # ... commit, push, and create your pull request

 make format to fix formatting,